lucques/conjin/doc/deployment_local.md

 ## Executable scripts
 The following scripts are generated in the `./target/bin` directory:
 - `./target/bin/up`
+    - Verifies that the shared Conjin reverse proxy is available.
     - Starts a docker compose project that includes:
         - Web server
         - MariaDB server (if configured)